FinCEN Beneficial Ownership Reporting (2026)

 Privacy Protection

-Your beneficial ownership information is not public.
-It is maintained in a secure FinCEN database.
+Beneficial ownership information is not public.
+It is maintained in a secure, non-public FinCEN database with strict access controls.

 Who Can Access